highwaycozen/img_dl_selenium/README.md

 # imgdlwselenium
+Download Gundam images from imgur.
+Using selenium to paginate to get more images.
-Download images from imgr with selenium, apply random image filters and save both original and processed image files
+Apply random image filters from Pillow library, and save both original and processed image files.